HypothesisWorks/hypothesis/docs/internals.rst

 a paper called `Swarm Testing <http://www.cs.utah.edu/~regehr/papers/swarm12.pdf>`_, but with some extensions to the idea.
 The essential concept is that a distribution which is too flat is likely to spend too much time exploring uninteresting interactions.
-By making any given draw focus on some particular area of the parameter space we significantly increase the chances of certain interesting classes of things happening.
+By making any given draw focus on some particular area of the search space we significantly increase the chances of certain interesting classes of things happening.